srmeeevlab/PSOC/1_Development_of_voltage_controllers_for_SMIB_system_1/round-template/experiment/aim.md

-Aim of the experiment and a paragraph describing the aim goes here
+Development of voltage controllers for the SMIB system.

+The development of voltage controllers for SMIB systems Create a mathematical model of the SMIB system.
+Analyze the real and reactive power flows for different loading conditions. design of a reactive power compensator at the receiving end.